 Welcome to my world!
 I am a woman living abroad and writing about it.
 I left my home in Canada a few years ago to embark on a world journey.
 Essentially, I took life’s road less travelled (after some time on the frequented route) and (so far) it has made all the difference.

 I am always seeking new adventures.
 I have no idea what I want to do with my life other than enjoy it.
 I wake up each day and decide.
-Please share my experiences and drop me any comments or suggestions.
+Please share my experiences and drop me comments or suggestions.
 I’d love to hear from you!

 View my travel vlogs on YouTube at: https://www.youtube.com/channel/UCzmsbaYcD2QWdy_Qd_7QmOw.

 Contact me via email: email@example.com.

 The road less travelled has fresh footsteps these days as more people choose an alternative lifestyle.
 For many, the appeal of a steady job, a fixed mortgage rate, and an annual two-week holiday is waning with the dawning realisation that life can be a jet stream, a wide open sea, or a riverside trail.
 Making a life change involves a choice and an honest listen to that little inside voice that says go, whether that place be a foreign country, someone you love, or a new state of mind.

 Five years have passed since I made the choice to change in my life.
 Nothing was fundamentally wrong with the way that I was living, it just stopped making sense to me one day.
 I lived like most people in their early thirties do, with the exception that I didn’t have children.
 I had a wonderful husband, a beautiful house, and a good job.
 I saw friends on the weekends, maintained a pretty garden, and kept a fairly tidy, though restless, existence.

 And then one day I had the crazy idea to sell everything we owned and move to Mexico.
 Never mind that I’d only been to Mexico once for a week-long, all-inclusive holiday.
 I pictured us camped out on a beautiful beach, in a little sun-bleached shack with a thatched roof, renting out bicycles to tourists.
 Could such a way of life be possible?